-The safety and support of all of our girls is a top priority.
-Inclusion of transgender girls is handled at a council level on a case-by-case basis, with the welfare and best interests of all members as a top priority.
-If a girl is recognized by family, school, and community as a girl and lives culturally as a girl, then Girl Scouts is an organization that can serve her in a setting that is both emotionally and physically safe.
+The safety and support of all of our girls are the top priority.
+The inclusion of transgender girls is handled at a council level on a case-by-case basis, with all members' welfare and best interests as a top priority.
+If a girl is recognized by her family, school, and community as a girl and lives culturally as a girl, Girl Scouts is an organization that can serve her in a setting that is both emotionally and physically safe.

 Girl Scouts of the USA and Girl Scouts of the Northwestern Great Lakes do not have a relationship or partnership with Planned Parenthood or similar organizations.
 Girl Scouts is a non-profit, non-political organization and we do not take positions on such topics as reproductive rights or establish partnerships with organizations that might be controversial to our diverse member base.
 Girl Scouts of the USA and Girl Scouts of the Northwestern Great Lakes do not advocate one way or another with regard to what we perceive as personal and private issues best handled by families.
 We believe discussions regarding sexuality, sexual health, and reproductive rights should be between a girl and her caregiver.
 We do not take a position or develop materials on these issues.
 We feel our role is to help girls develop self-confidence and good decision-making skills that will help them make wise choices in all areas of their lives.